Hello, Emotional People!

 What do the colors mean?

-The Anger Family tells you when a boundary has been crossed or a rule has been broken.
+The purple Anger Family tells you when a boundary has been crossed or a rule has been broken.
 These emotions help you set behavioral guidelines for yourself and others.
 They are Anger, Guilt & Shame, Apathy, and Hatred.

-The Sadness Family helps you release things that aren’t working and mourn things that are gone so that you can relax, let go, and rejuvenate yourself.
+The blue Sadness Family helps you release things that aren’t working and mourn things that are gone so that you can relax, let go, and rejuvenate yourself.
 They are Sadness, Grief, Situational Depression, and the Suicidal Urge.

-The Happiness Family helps you look around you, at yourself, or toward the future with hope, satisfaction, and delight.
+The raspberry Happiness Family helps you look around you, at yourself, or toward the future with hope, satisfaction, and delight.
 They are Happiness, Contentment, and Joy.

-You may notice patterns where many emotions in one family appear more often; if so, look to the skills in the overall family to see how your emotions are helping you, and which specific gifts and skills they’re bringing to your life.
+As you use this chart, you may notice patterns where many emotions in one family appear more often; if so, look to the skills in the overall family to see how your emotions are helping you, and which specific gifts and skills they’re bringing to your life.

 If you’d like more support with your emotions or your empathy, you can work with a licensed Dynamic Emotional Integration® Consultant directly (by phone or internet).